-The Dual Prevention Pill (DPP) is currently being developed for daily use to prevent both HIV and pregnancy.
-It is one of several multipurpose prevention technologies (MPTs) – products designed to address multiple health needs in a single product – currently in development.
-The DPP is comprised of oral pre-exposure prophylaxis (PrEP) for HIV and a combined oral contraceptive (COC).
-Public and private initiatives developing the DPP are underway.
+The Dual Prevention Pill (DPP) is currently being developed by public and private initiatives for daily use to prevent both HIV and pregnancy.
+It is one of several multipurpose prevention technologies (MPTs) – a single product designed to address multiple health needs – in the pipeline.
+The DPP combining TDF/FTC-based oral PrEP with oral contraceptives (OC) is furthest along in development.
+Another DPP combining F/TAF with OC is also in development.

 Why is the DPP important?

 In East and Southern Africa, where the DPP is initially planned for introduction:

 - 65 percent of new HIV infections in adults are amongst women aged 15 and over